 Comments on social media play a crucial role in your business, especially if it’s negative.
-What can marketers do to address negative feedback on social media, and how can social media management tools help?
+What can marketing experts do to address negative feedback on social media, and how can social media management tools help?

 How to address negative social media comments?

 When someone posts or comments negatively about your brand on Facebook, Twitter, Instagram, or another social platform, it’s not the end of the world.
 It’s still a serious matter, however, and you should act quickly.
 These actionable insights will help you turn negative comments into a positive for your business.

 Track negative comments

 It’s easier to handle negative reviews if you can stay ahead of them.
 Use social media listening tools or feedback tools to track mentions of your company, as well as branded hashtags and URLs.
 Choose a social listening app that lets you set rules-based email alerts, so you’re notified of anything remotely negative or out of the ordinary right away.

 The Sociality.io engage module lets you group common complaints and questions and set up a template response to them.
 As a result, concerns that pop up often are dealt with quickly.
-Social listening also lets you track trends related to your entire industry, not just opinions about your brand.
+Social listening also lets you track social media trends related to your entire industry, not just opinions about your brand.
 You can get insights into how your audience may change their preferences and work to stay ahead of the curve.

 Good social listening tools also give you the chance to carry out competitor analysis.
-See if your competitors generate positive buzz and figure out why, or look for their negative feedback and try to avoid the same mistakes.
+See if your competitors generate positive buzz and figure out why, or look for their negative comments and try to avoid the same mistakes.
 Audit tools complement social listening as well, because they help shed some light on how other brands in your industry are faring with negative social media comments.